How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 Option 2: Hitching a Ride on a Sailboat to the Caribbean

-If you have your own seaworthy sailboat, you don’t need this guide to tell you how to get from Europe to America without flying.
+If you have your own seaworthy sailboat, you don’t need this guide to tell you how to get from Europe to America on a boat.
 Here’s information for the others who need to hitch their ride.

 There are plenty of guides about boat hitchhkiking.
 I won’t compete with the experts: if you’re seriously planning to hitchhike a boat, continue your research after my flightless travel guide.
 But to help you get started, here’s a quick rundown of hitchhiking a boat across the Atlantic.